shmuel-web/shmuel-web/README.md

 ---

+### 🧭 About Me
+I love exploring new technologies,
+My current focus is on system design and arcitecture that levrage LLM's, in the product itself and in the devlopment cycle.
+Outside of code, I explore, philosophy, and entrepreneurship.

+---

 ### 🧠 Currently working on
-- **Tikal** — Consulting as a Senior Full-Stack Engineer, helping companies ship fast and scale right.
+- **Tikal**  Consulting as a Senior Full-Stack Engineer, helping companies ship fast and scale right.
-- **Nimi** — part-time CTO & Co-founder of a SaaS platform for digital ticketing, club memberships, and event management.
+- **Nimi**  part-time CTO & Co-founder of a SaaS platform for digital ticketing, club memberships, and event management.

 ---